MJoergen/nexys4ddr/dyoc/ep1_-_Hello_World/README.md

 fortunately the toolchain prevents that :-)

 ## VGA colour
 The colour to the monitor is in the form of three analog signals, one for each of the primary colours Red, Green, and Blue.
 Since the FPGA can only generate digital signals, a simple Digital-to-Analog converter is built into the board, in the form of a resistor network.
-In that way, the Nexys 4 DDR board supports four bits of information for each of the three colour channels, i.e. 12 colour bits.
-However, since this is going to be an 8-bit computer, we will only use three bits for red and green, and two bits for blue.
+In that way, the Nexys 4 DDR board supports four bits of resolution for each of the three colours, i.e. a total of 12 colour bits.
+However, since this is going to be an 8-bit computer, we will only use three bits for red and green, and two bits for blue, for a total of eitght bit.
 Values for some common colours are defined in lines 32-37 in comp.vhd.

 ## VGA timing
 In this project we will work with a resolution of 640x480 pixels @ 60 Hz screen